shinigamixgod/tempo/README.md

 # Tempo API

 Tempo API is a simple weather data service.
 It gives you weather maps and info for different weather types, like temperature, wind, rain, and pressure.
-You can run it with Docker or Python, and use it with any frontend (like Vue + Deck.gl).
+You can run it with Docker or Python, and use it with any frontend (like Vue + Maplibre + Deck.gl).

 ## What does it do?